Subcritical multiplicative chaos for regularized counting statistics from random matrix theory: Introduction

-where $\J_u(x) = \pi \1_{|x-u| \le \ell/2}$.
-The parameter $\alpha$ is called the spectral scale of the process \eqref{indicator}, which can be studied in either the global regime $\alpha=0$ or the mesoscopic regime $0 < \alpha < 1$.
-In both regimes and in the limit $N \to \infty$, the process $X_{N}(u)$ is typically Gaussian and log-correlated.
+where $\J_u(x) = \pi \1_{|x-u| \le \ell/2}$ for some fixed $\ell>0$.
+We emphasize that throughout the paper, the role played by $u$ is that of the spatial variable of the random process under consideration.
+The parameter $\alpha$ is called the spectral scale and the process \eqref{indicator} can be studied in three different regimes.
+In the microscopic regime $\alpha=1$, the field $W_N(u)$ converges weakly as $N\to\infty$ to a counting function for the sine process which is not a Gaussian process, but we will come back to this in Section \ref{sect:sine}.
+On the other hand, either in the mesoscopic regime\footnote{Mesoscopic means that the number of objects (zeroes, eigenvalues) that are being counted goes to infinity, whereas the length of the interval, over which they are being counted, goes to zero.} $0 < \alpha < 1$ or in the global regime $\alpha=0$, if centered, the process $W_{N}(u)$ will converge in a certain sense to a log--correlated Gaussian field.
 We will focus on the mesoscopic regime where the geometry of the spectrum is unimportant, although our theory also applies for $\alpha=0$ with minor changes.
-Throughout the paper we will work with the following family of regularizations instead of working explicitly with the counting statistics \eqref{indicator}.
-Let $\phi$ be a sufficiently smooth probability density function (or mollifier) and define
+Inspired by Theorem \ref{th:GMCintro}, we will work with the following family of regularizations instead of working directly with the counting statistics \eqref{indicator}.
+Let $\phi$ be a mollifier and define